random1781/Tenere700/tower/README.md

 - Provide adjustability and customization
 - Increase illumination with brighter light(s)
 - Reduce overall weight
-- Easy to repair
+- Be easy to repair
-- Customizable and adaptable

 The unintentional benefits:
 - Increased airflow (if you don't cover the front)